gante/mmWave-localization-learning/README.md

 </p>

 In this work, the creation of **beamformed fingerprints** is achieved through a pre-established codebook of beamforming patterns transmitted by a **single base station**.
 Making use of the aforementioned hidden information, deep learning techniques are employed to convert the received beamformed fingerprints (see examples below) into a mobile device’s position.
-Average errors of down to **3.30/1.78 meters (non-tracking/tracking)** are obtained on realistic outdoor scenarios, containing **mostly non-line-of-sight positions**, making it a very competitive and promising alternative for **outdoor positioning**.
+Average errors of down to **3.30/1.78 meters (non-tracking/tracking)** are obtained on realistic outdoor scenarios, containing **mostly non-line-of-sight positions**.

+Moreover, it was shown that this system is **47x** and **85x** more energy efficient than conventional A-GPS low-power implementations (for continuous and sporadic position fixes, respectively), making it a very competitive and promising alternative for **outdoor positioning**.

 <p align="center">
   <img src="visualization/repo_images/bff_examples.PNG" width="480"/>
 </p>

-The image shown at the top contains the simulated results for the average error per covered position.
+The image shown at the top (left) contains the simulated results for the average error per covered position.
 Given that the transmitter is the red triangle at the center of the image, and most of the solid yellow shapes are buildings, it is possible to confirm that **being in a NLOS position is not a constraint for the proposed system**.
 It is able to provide an estimative for every position that has mmWave signal.

-This repository also contains tools to evaluate the model performance on a low-power embedded system (Nvidia Jetson TX2), which demonstrates the low energy requirements of this solution (\< 10 mJ per position estimate).
+This repository also contains tools to evaluate the model performance on a low-power embedded system (Nvidia Jetson TX2), which demonstrates the low energy requirements of this solution - \< 10 mJ per position estimate, if the position inference is done at the mobile device.
+The comparison results are also observable at the top (right).

 For more information, refer to [papers](#papers) section of this README file.
 If you find any issue, please contact me (joao.gante@tecnico.ulisboa.pt).